All Episodes

 And you know as well as I do that, and as all of your listeners know, that laws are essentially just like locks.

-I mean, they're put there to keep Honest people out of your house.
+I mean, they're put there to keep honest people out of your house.

-Laws are put there to keep honest people from doing bad things, and lawbreakers have a tendency to do that anyway.
+Laws are put there to keep honest people from doing bad things, and law breakers have a tendency to do that anyway.

 You take some personal actions.

-There are personal actions that you can take as companies take action.
+And there are personal actions that you can take as companies take action.

 Like what?

-Well, for example, you remember last time I was on we were talking about my book, Confidential, and the third section of that is all dedicated to helping a company protect itself.
+And the third section of that is all dedicated to helping a company protect itself.

-First thing is, you've got to have a rational level of awareness of what the threat is to
+First thing is, you know, you've got to have a rational level of awareness of what the threat is to you and who poses that threat to you.

 Well, I don't know that, though.